akka/akka/akka-docs/src/main/paradox/persistence-schema-evolution.md

 concerning only configuring the payload serializers.

 By default the `payload` will be serialized using Java Serialization.
-This is fine for testing and initial phases of your development (while you're still figuring out things and the data will not need to stay persisted forever).
+This is fine for testing and initial phases of your development (while you're still figuring out things, and the data will not need to stay persisted forever).
 However, once you move to production you should really *pick a different serializer for your payloads*.

 @@@ warning